MBA Recommendation Letter Guide with Sample & Tips

 [Your Name, Company, and Title]

-This was an MBA recommendation letter example.
+This was an example recommendation letter for an MBA.
 You can add information and reframe it according to your details.

 What To Do Next?